Compare Cheap Pet Insurance

-In our opinion, pet-insurance.co.uk offers relatively poor value for Lifetime cover and their exclusion of congenital/hereditary conditions makes it a poor choice for many breeds, such as Bulldogs.
+In our opinion, pet-insurance.co.uk offers relatively poor value for Lifetime cover especially given the exclusion of congenital conditions, making it a poor choice for many breeds such as Bulldogs and German Shephards.
 For other good value, solid alternatives, we'd recommend looking at Agria Pet Insurance, Pet Protect Pet Insurance or PetPlan Pet Insurance.

 Choosing the right cat or dog insurance policy for you will depend upon the individual needs of you and your pet.
 Use the information in this guide to help you understand which features are important to you in order to make the best buying decision.
 We also advise reading through the policy wording before you buy.